casterbn/QtCompile/library/home-Index Page.md

 ## IMPORTANT: Recent update of macOS breaks my build

+Update 6/3:
+I am switching the build environment to local hard disk instead of NFS.
+It seems like the build system works well yesterday...

 Update 4/25:
 A reinstall of OS doesn't resolve the issue.
 Hard drive attached to the macOS can be formatted by neither "Disk Utility" nor terminal.